Johnny Ace: Life and career

-In 1951 Ike Turner, who was a talent scout and producer for Modern Records, arranged for Alexander and other Beale Streeters to record for Turner's label.
+In 1951, Ike Turner, a talent scout and producer for Modern Records, arranged for Alexander and other Beale Streeters to record for Turner's label.
 Alexander played piano on some of King's records for RPM Records and backed King during broadcasts on WDIA in Memphis.
 When King departed for Los Angeles and Bland left the group, Alexander took over both Bland's vocal duties and King's radio show on WDIA.

-David James Mattis, program director at WDIA and founder of Duke Records, claimed that he gave Alexander the stage name of Johnny Ace: "Johnny" for Johnny Ray and "Ace" for the Four Aces.
-However, Alexander's younger brother, St. Clair Alexander, claimed that the singer himself came up with the name Ace when Mattis changed his first name from John to Johnny.
+David James Mattis, program director at WDIA and founder of Duke Records, claimed that he gave Alexander the stage name of Johnny Ace: "Johnny" for Johnny Ray and "Ace" for the Four Aces, but Alexander's younger brother St. Clair Alexander claimed that the singer himself came up with the name Ace when Mattis changed his first name from John to Johnny.

 Ace signed to Duke in 1952 and released his first recording, "My Song", an urbane "heart ballad" which topped the R&B chart for nine weeks beginning in September.
 He began heavy touring, often with Willie Mae "Big Mama" Thornton.
-In the next two years, Ace had eight hits in a row, including "Cross My Heart", "Please Forgive Me", "The Clock", "Yes, Baby", "Saving My Love for You" and "Never Let Me Go".
+In the next two years, Ace had eight hits in a row, including "Cross My Heart", "The Clock", "Saving My Love for You", "Yes, Baby", "Please Forgive Me", "Never Let Me Go" and "Pledging My Love".

 After Ace had success as a solo artist, the Biharis brothers at Modern released the single "Mid Night Hours Journey" on their subsidiary label Flair Records in September 1953.
-The flip side was "Trouble and Me" by Forest.
+The flip side was "Trouble and Me" by Earl Forest.

 In November 1954, Ace ranked No. 16 on the Billboard 1954 Disk Jockey Poll for R&B Favorite Artists.
 In December 1954, he was named the Most Programmed Artist of 1954, according to the results of a national poll of disc jockeys conducted by the U.S. trade weekly Cash Box.
 Ace's recordings sold very well during those times.
 Early in 1955, Duke Records announced that three of his 1954 recordings, along with Thornton's "Hound Dog", had sold more than 1,750,000 copies.

 Personal life

 Ace met Lois Jean Palmer, a freshman at Booker T. Washington High School, in 1949.
 His parents did not know they were dating until she became pregnant.
-Ace and Palmer were married in Earle, Arkansas, on July 17, 1950; She was 16 and he was 21.
+Ace and Palmer were married in Earle, Arkansas, on July 17, 1950; she was 16 and he was 21.
 Their son, Glenn Alexander, was born later that year.
 Ace moved Palmer into his parents' home in Memphis.
 Ace was barred from the home for playing blues music, so he mostly took residence at the Mitchell Hotel, owned by Sunbeam Mitchell, in Memphis.
-He had another child with his wife, a daughter named Janet Alexander, but the couple were rarely together due to his womanizing lifestyle, and by 1953 he had abandoned his family.
+He had another child with his wife, daughter Janet Alexander, but the couple were rarely together due to his womanizing lifestyle, and by 1953 he had abandoned his family.
+He also had another son named Larry Saunders, who became a singer.
+Ace is also the biological grandfather of singer Ledisi.